Alexhuszagh/rust-lexical/README.md

 [![Latest Version](https://img.shields.io/crates/v/lexical.svg)](https://crates.io/crates/lexical)
 [![Rustc Version 1.37+](https://img.shields.io/badge/rustc-1.37+-lightgray.svg)](https://blog.rust-lang.org/2019/08/15/Rust-1.37.0.html)

+**NOTE:** Major improvements in float parsing have recently been [developed](https://arxiv.org/pdf/2101.11408.pdf), courtesy of @lemire.
+A rust implementation [exists](https://github.com/aldanor/fast-float-rust), and I will eventually be rebasing this repository off of those developments.
+If you do not need the support for custom radixes in lexical, or the support for float formatting, integer parsing, or integer formatting, you should probably use that `fast-float-rust` instead.

 Fast lexical conversion routines for both std and no_std environments.
 Lexical provides routines to convert numbers to and from decimal strings.
 Lexical is simple to use and focuses on performance and correctness.
 Finally, [lexical-core](lexical-core) is suitable for environments without a memory allocator, not requiring any internal allocations by default.

 **Similar Projects**